Meghan Brennan, MD, MS | Managing Patients with Diabetic Foot Ulcers

 Meghan Brennan, MD, MS, is an infectious disease physician whose research focuses on diabetic foot ulcers and health disparities.
 Her overall goal is to develop novel health system interventions that reduce major amputations among patients with diabetes, particularly those in rural areas.

 Rural Disparities for Patients With Diabetic Foot Ulcers

-Patients with diabetic foot ulcers in rural areas face 50% higher odds of major (above-ankle) amputation and 40% higher odds of death when compared to their urban counterparts.
+Patients with diabetic foot ulcers in rural areas face 50 percent higher odds of major (above-ankle) amputation and 40 percent higher odds of death when compared to their urban counterparts.
 It isn’t clear why this disparity exists, although limited access to urban specialists (e.g. infectious disease specialists, vascular surgeons) is a factor.

-Dr. Brennan is interested in 1) using quantitative and qualitative methodology to explore this urban-rural disparity and 2) working alongside rural stakeholders to develop and test interventions to reduce major amputation rates.
+Dr. Brennan is interested in using quantitative and qualitative methodology to explore this urban-rural disparity, and working alongside rural stakeholders to develop and test interventions to reduce major amputation rates.

 Adding rifampin to a backbone antibiotic regimen to treat osteomyelitis in patients with diabetic foot ulcers may improve outcomes.
 Dr. Brennan is part of a national team conducting a randomized control trial answering this question (VA INTREPID trial).